bravetechnologycoop/BraveButtons/README.md

 1. clone this repository.

+1. check out the latest production version `git checkout production && git pull origin production`

+# How to configure new Buttons

+1. create a Button Config CSV

+   1. option 1: Use the Pairing Tool (recommended when pairing a lot of Buttons or when pairing Buttons that need a new phone number)

-# How to set up the pairing tool
+      1. ssh into the RPi that is running the pairing tool

       1. follow the generic RPi setup instructions above

       1. cd into the `BraveButtons/pairing-tool` directory

-1. copy `.env.example` to `.env` and fill out variables appropriately for the environment where you want the Buttons to be paired into

       1. run `sudo ./setup_pi.sh`

+      1. copy `.env.example` to `.env` and fill out variables appropriately for the environment where you want the Buttons to be paired into, if not already done

       1. run `sudo ./start_flicd.sh`

-1. to start the pairing tool, run `npm start`
+      1. to start the pairing tool, run `npm start` and follow the on-screen prompts

+      1. copy the resulting `pairing-tool-output-*.csv` file to the `BraveButtonsConfig/button_config` folder your local machine

+   1. option 2: Use the Flic App (recommended when pairing a small number of replacement Buttons)

+      1. plug in a Flic Hub that you have access to

+      1. open the Flic App on a phone and pair the Button to the Hub

+      1. on the newly added Button add the "Internet Request" to `POST https://chatbot-dev.brave.coop/flic_button_press?apikey=<FLIC_BUTTON_PRESS_API_KEY value from .env or 1Password>`

+      1. press the Button and see it jiggle in the Flic App

+      1. login to `chatbot-dev.brave.coop` and look at the logs using `pm2 logs`.
+You will see a line similar to

+         `Bad request to /flic_button_press: Serial Number is not registered.
+Serial Number for '416' is BA48-A35308`

+      1. on your local machine, create a CSV file in the `BraveButtonsConfig/button_config` folder that conforms to the rest of the CSV files in that folder, uses any unused GUID as the `button_id` and uses the `serial_number` from the log.
+Do this as many times as needed to make a line in the CSV for every Button you want to pair

+      1. **_IMPORTANT_** be sure to have a single blank line at the end of the CSV or else the last button will not end up in the database.
+Copy the other files to be sure that you do this correctly

+   1. rename it to be similar to the other `.csv` files in that folder

+   1. commit the file to the `BraveButtonsConfig` repo

+   1. scp the CSV file to the `chatbot` or `chatbot-dev` server depending on where you want to add the Buttons

+1. add the Buttons to the database

+   1. ssh onto the `chatbot` or `chatbot-dev` server depending on where you want to add the Buttons

+   1. run the `BraveButtons/server/db/add_buttons_to_installation.sh` script with the `BraveButtons/server/.env` file and the CSV file that you just SCP'ed here

+1. pair the Buttons to their real Hub

+   1. open the Flic App on a phone, connect to the Hub, and pair all the Buttons to it and name each Button its unit

+   1. configure a single Button's "Click" action (do not add anything under "Double Click" or "Hold") by adding an "Internet Request" to `POST https://chatbot-dev.brave.coop/flic_button_press?apikey=<FLIC_BUTTON_PRESS_API_KEY value from .env or 1Password>`

+   1. to configure the rest of the Buttons in bulk, open the Button whose configuration you want to clone, go to "Settings" --> "Clone Config" --> "Select All"

 # How to set up a Brave Hub without Ansible